ThomasKaiser/sbc-bench/README.md

 ### [7-zip](https://www.7-cpu.com)

 7-zip's internal benchmark mode is a pretty good representation of 'server workloads in general'.
-It doesn't utilize CPU cores fully (at least not on ARM, on Intel with Hyperthreading it's a different story) and it depends somewhat on memory performance (low latency more important than high bandwidth) and amount of available memory.
+It doesn't utilize CPU cores fully (at least not on ARM, on x64 with Hyperthreading it's a different story), it depends somewhat on memory performance (low latency more important than high bandwidth) and amount of available memory.
 When running fully parallel on systems that have many cores but are low on memory we see just as in reality the kernel either killing processes due to 'out of memory' or starting to swap if configured.

 On big.LITTLE systems we start with one run pinned to a little core followed by one pinned to a big core.
 Then follow 3 consecutive runs using all available cores.
 The results might look like this: